What is Sciatica?: Understanding, Managing, and Preventing This Common Condition

 This non-invasive laser treatment can reduce inflammation and promote tissue healing at a cellular level.

 Choosing the proper treatment depends on the severity of the condition, the patient’s overall health, and lifestyle factors.
-ErgoScience works with clients to provide education on these options, ensuring employees and supervisors understand the importance of timely and appropriate medical intervention if needed.
+ErgoScience works with clients to provide education on these options.
+We want to ensure employees and supervisors know when and how to seek proper medical help.

 Prevention and education are at the core of ErgoScience’s mission.
-By addressing workplace ergonomics and promoting safe practices, we can help reduce the incidence of sciatica and other musculoskeletal issues.
+Addressing workplace ergonomics and promoting safe practices can help reduce and avoid sciatica pain and other musculoskeletal disorders.
 Here are some strategies for preventing work-related sciatica:

 1. Ergonomic Assessments: